 The Slight to Severe Scale

-The severity of a muscle disability is decided by the presence of the cardinal signs and symptoms, the type of wound, and the effect of any scars.
+The severity of a disability of a Torso and Neck Muscles condition is decided by the presence of the cardinal signs and symptoms, the type of wound, and the effect of any scars.
 Not all muscle injuries are caused by external injuries, like a bullet wound, so it is important to remember that not all bullet points must be met in order for a wound to qualify for a severity.
 This scale paints a picture of the type of muscle damage that should be present for each severity.
 To determine the correct severity, choose the level that best describes the symptoms and level of disability caused by the injury.